What Are Cataracts?

 How Your Vision Is Affected By Cataracts

-Light enters the eye and passes through the lens.
-The lens of the eye focuses light onto the retina, which transmits visual signals through the optic nerve to the brain.
+Light enters your eye and passes through the lens.
+The lens of your eye focuses light onto the retina, which transmits visual signals through the optic nerve to your brain.
 Clouding of the lens due to cataracts results in blurring of the images you see.
 Other problems with the eyes can also cause blurry vision, but cataracts produce some characteristic symptoms.